 The use of private revelations, ecstasy and prophecy in the late Medieval European religious vernacular.
 What these words stood for, the growing opposition, and parallels to modern Christian mystics.

 The societal and personal impact of these states has had a tremendous impact on European history.
-The mystical life was so widespread that contemporary Renewalists (Charismatics, Pentecostals, and Third Wavers) can use this era as a framework both to improve the experience but more importantly guard against excess.
+The mystical life was so widespread that contemporary Renewalists (Charismatics, Pentecostals, and Third Wavers) can use this era as a historical framework–a guide for improving the experience but more importantly guard against excess.
 The extravagance of the mystical experiences was one of the essential sources for the Reformation and forced a significant shift in European thought and life—an impact still felt today.

-All of Europe, whether Protestant or Catholic, was immersed in a mystic lifestyle.
+All of Europe, whether Protestant or Catholic, was immersed in a mystic lifestyle until the Renaissance slowly unraveled this social framework into a more rational sphere.

-Literature from this period is preoccupied with the supernatural.
+Literature from the fifteenth and even vestiges of the nineteenth centuries is preoccupied with the supernatural.
 Three books especially stand out on the subject: William Lecky’s monumental work, History of the rise and influence of the spirit of rationalism in Europe, Volume 1 1, Paul Carus’ publication, The History of the Devil and The European Witch-craze of the Sixteenth and Seventeenth Centuries by Hugh Trevor-Roper.2 A fourth influence is my affiliation with the modern Charismatic and Pentecostal communities for over 30 years.
 Their modern experiences, especially those of the Charismatics, accidentally parallel those of the Medieval period.

 Mysticism in Medieval Europe is a major topic that one cannot envelop in a short blog piece.
 The focus here is on the their ideas of private revelation, ecstasy, and prophecy around the 1500s and onwards to the late 1700s.
 The following is an attempt to explain these three words in a medieval mindset in a manner that a contemporary reader understands.